ac3ali3n/Auto-Centre-Character-Arduino-OLED-LCD/README.md

-Auto Centre Character for Arduino OLED Displays
+Auto Centre Character for Arduino OLED Displays.

-An example code of using Adafruit libraries to demonstrate the feature
+An example code of using Adafruit libraries to demonstrate the feature.